 Be sure to be as specific as possible in your statement of purpose, which is the single most important part of your application.
 Tell us exactly why you want to join our program; be specific about the courses that appeal to you and the faculty with whom you imagine working.
 Tell us about your research plan-what can you work on at UT that you couldn't work on elsewhere?
 Tell us about your goals for yourself, during and after your coursework.
 While you very well might want to teach in a college or university or be a professional theatre person, try to tell us more specifically how you envision your future and how attaining a degree at UT will help you achieve it.
 It's not necessary to be gimmicky; we consider applicants on the basis of "fit."
 Anything you can do to tell us how you see yourself as compatible with our common commitments and interests will be most helpful in our deliberations.

 Choose your recommenders carefully.
 Ask people writing for you to be as specific as possible in how they describe your skills and abilities.
 It's always more useful to get recommendations from former professors than it is from employers.
 We're most interested in hearing from people who can attest to your academic skills (writing and research preparation, learning habits, how you manifest progress, etc.).

 Send us writing samples that represent your best efforts, preferably in research topics.
 We're willing to accept, however, any form of writing that best represents your ability to communicate clearly and directly with your presumptive reader.
 There is no required length or page limit for these samples, but remember that less is more in this case.
 Please don't send your whole undergraduate honors thesis, for instance; just one representative chapter will be helpful enough.
 Please don't include photographs or additional material in your application.
-And don't hesitate to Dr. Charlotte Canning via email if you have further questions at email@example.com.
+And don't hesitate to contact Dr. Rebecca Rossen via email at email@example.com.